eren123danyel/temple-run-ai/README.md

 A implementation of MoveNet to track a person using TensorFlow Lite, and then translate those moves to keystrokes to control an instance of temple run.

-## Instalation instructions
+## Installation instructions
-For windows and mac
+For Windows and Mac
 ```bash
   pip install -r requirements.txt
 ```
-For Linux
+For Linux (Additional packages needed)
 ```bash
   pip install -r requirements.txt
   sudo apt-get install scrot